 About UsWe are two families who have come together to create a community farm.
 We grow and raise a diverse selection of products that we believe are our staples for ourselves and the customers we serve.
 We are committed to raising and growing animals and plants in the most natural way we know, focusing on health from the soil up.
-We produce for sale whole grain, naturally fermented German breads (baked on farm in our wood-fired oven), fresh, creamy raw milk, 100% grass-fed beef, a diverse array of nutrient packed greens (year round), and pasture-raised pork.
+We produce whole grain, naturally fermented German breads (baked on farm in our wood-fired oven), 100% grass-fed beef, and a diverse array of nutrient packed greens (year round).

 Farm HistoryBread & Butter Farm was started in October 2009.
-Corie and Adam purchased the farm from the Leduc Family who had put the farm into a conservation easement through the Vermont Land Trust.
-Corie and Adam’s proposal to purchase the farm was chosen by the Land Trust in August of 2009 and they closed on the farm in September 2009.
+We purchased the farm from the Leduc Family who had put the farm into a conservation easement through the Vermont Land Trust.
+Our proposal to purchase the farm was chosen by the Land Trust in August of 2009 and they closed on the farm in September 2009.

-The Leduc Family owned the farm for over 100 years prior to Corie and Adam.
+The Leduc Family owned the farm for over 100 years prior to us.
 Until 2004, Maurice Leduc operated a dairy business at the farm.
 He had taken over the business from his father.
-Maurice and his 4 siblings all still live on Cheesefactory Road and provide Corie and Adam with constant support and guidance as they have taken over operations at the farm.
-You’ll likely see Maurice on his tractor helping Adam with projects around the farm.
+Maurice and his 4 siblings all still live on Cheesefactory Road and provide us with constant support and guidance as they have taken over operations at the farm.
+You’ll likely see Maurice on his tractor helping us with projects around the farm.
 Any excuse to get Maurice on the tractor and he is usually up for it!

-Adam WilsonAdam decided few years back that he had to focus his farming and food interests on cows and bread.
+Adam WilsonAdam decided a few years back that he had to focus his farming and food interests on cows and bread.
 With four years of farming apprenticeship training and three years of bread baking experience under his belt, he traveled to Germany in the winter of 2007, where he studied traditional bread baking techniques, dairy cow husbandry, and cheese making.
 Returning home, he built two bread ovens in two years, selling bread first at the Norwich Farmer's Market, and then the Burlington Farmer's Market.
-He began to build his herd, starting with his first Jersey Cow, Marilyn and heifer calf Rachel.